Het Bildt: Population centres

-Dutch topographic map of the municipality of Het Bildt, June 2015

 History

 The region now called Het Bildt was formed out of a sea called the Middelsee (or Bordine) and was at one time subject to serious floods.
 The Middlesee once separated the western lands from the rest of the Frisian mainland.
 The western part was called Westergoa and the city of Franeker was in its center.
 The eastern part was called Eastergoa.
 The city Leeuwarden was located along Eastergoa's western coast.
 The Middelsee stretched all the way from the north to the west of Bolsward.
 Earlier it extended still further, all the way to the Zuiderzee (now het IJsselmeer) and Westergoa was an Island only accessible by boat.
 Around 1300 the sea began to become less accessible to boats.
 Eventually a dike was raised between the villages Beetgumermolen and Britsum to stop the continuous overflooding.
 As a result, the area south of this dike was no longer subject to the effects of tides and the parts that weren't already dry became solid land.
 Westergo and Oostergo were connected.
 The Swette has been kept as a small river between Leeuwarden and Sneek.
 After the dike was raised, the northern part of the Middelsee also gradually silted.
 In 1398 the newly reclaimed dry lands were given by the Duke Albert I of Bavaria to Arnold I, Lord of Egmond, Lord of IJsselstein.
 In 1498, even more land became dry.
 This trend, caused by the Waddenzee's tide, has continued to the present.

 The new dry land consisted of two regions, called "Het Grote Bildt" and "Het Kleine Bildt", and both came under the ownership of the Saxon duke Albert of Saxony-Meissen.
 He seriously considered converting the whole region into solid dry land but he was out of funds and died within a few years in 1504.
 The Saxon control of Friesland was by no means secure and was continually threatened by revolts in that province.
 Consequently, Albert's successor Heinrich of Saxony, who was of a rather inert disposition, relinquished his claims to the governorship, and in 1505 an agreement was made between Albert's two sons by which Friesland was transferred to Heinrich's brother, George of Saxony, while Heinrich received an annuity and the districts of Freiberg and Wolkenstein.